SuryaMenko/Case-Study/README.md

 Your Targets:

-Orders API: Master the ancient scrolls of the Orders API (https://developer-docs.amazon.com/sp-api/docs/orders-api-v0-reference) to summon order details from the digital ether.
+Orders API: Master the ancient scrolls of the Orders API v0 Reference (https://developer-docs.amazon.com/sp-api/docs/orders-api-v0-reference) to summon order details from the digital ether.

 Sales API: Channel the arcane powers of the Sales API(https://developer-docs.amazon.com/sp-api/docs/sales-api-v1-reference)  to reveal the mysteries of sales data.